francescavantaggiato/francescav.github.io/content/publication/Reg_state.md

 +++
-title = "Revisiting the Regulatory State." date = 2014-01-01T00:00:00
-draft = false
+title = "Revisiting the Regulatory State: A Multidisciplinary Review Establishing a New Research Agenda." date = 2014-01-01T00:00:00 draft = false